ribokit/RiboDraw/README.md

 * From hand-drawn to initial ribodraw to complete refinement.  [show as flow chart]
 * compare 4-6 ribodraw figures to literature examples (glycine riboswitch, tRNA, group I intron, adenosylcobalamin riboswitch puzzle, ZMP puzzle, Zika puzzle -- whatever will go into DCP paper)
 * E. coli 23S and 16S rRNA figures

+### Info to remember
+* Talk about human choices in 'flattening structure':
+ - Example in long L11 stack (domain II)
+ - Example of difficulty of representing complete coaxial stacks in multiway junction (perhaps domain II again, or domain I central 'struct')
+ - Example of T-loop intercalation